How-To Make Kefir and Recipes

 Add sodium bicarbonate, rest of the raw sugar, molasses and eggshell or coral grit in glass jar with 6 cups water.
 Stir well to dissolve all the sugar and molasses and then add rest of ingredients including SKG.
 Seal jar airtight, and let stand for 2 days at room temperature [Stir contents after 24 hours, and again a few times when possible there after].
 Strain liquid water-kefir, and store in airtight sealable bottles.
 Best enjoyed chilled after 1 to 2 days refrigeration.
 This shall increase carbonation to give a nice, refreshing fizzy ginger root-beer.

 TIps Try storing the sealed bottle at room temperature for one day before refrigeration.
 This should increase fizz and reduce sugar content faster than fridge storage.
 Water kefir-grains do not grow well, in fact, growth may cease altogether if using filtered water of any kind, including Brita or active carbon filtered water over some 6 or so batches.
-More information is available at my kefir web page and in my instruction flier that comes with my SKG.
+More information is available at my about kefir web page and in my instruction flier that comes with my SKG on purchase.
 See section under Regarding Growth-Rate of SKG and following paragraph in that section.

 Notes Fresh ginger juice can be left to stand for a few hours to precipitate the starch, seen as a white sediment.
 This white starch sediment can be separated by decanting the ginger root juice.
 The sediment can be used to thicken stir-fry dishes, or soups, for it has a similar property to Kudzu [Japanese arrowroot].
 The wet sediment can be air dried to a powder and stored in a sealed container for future use.
-If using a unrefined dry cane sugar juice such as muscovado, sucanat or demarara etc. omit molasses.
+If using a unrefined dry sugar cane juice such as rapadura, muscovado, sucanat or demarara etc. omit molasses.

 Kefir d'uva [keh-fear dee oo-vah] Uva means grape in Italian.